ahmettoguz/monitor-grafana/README.md

 <h2 id="intro">📌 About Project</h2>

-This project simplifies the deployment of Grafana with pre-configured settings, including persistent data storage, predefined admin password, email alert support and , dashboard JSON template, all managed via Docker Compose.
+This project simplifies the deployment of Grafana with a fully pre-configured setup.
+It includes persistent data storage, automated dashboard and datasource provisioning, predefined admin credentials, and email alert support, all easily managed through Docker Compose.

 <br/>